sslab-gatech/autofz/README.md

 2. Download and import the OVA files
    - [OVA URL](https://TBD)
 3. Start the VM, the credential is `autofz:autofz`
    - SSH is installed, and you need to configure VirtualBox network first to ssh into the VM.
-Port forwarding would be the easiet way.
+Port forwarding would be the easiest way.
 4. All the data will in the home directory

 #### Resource